gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    :class: with-border
    :align: center

-   Figure 10 Alway Save the Chnages
+   Figure 10 Defining the Lustre Filesystem Capacity

 For the storage to be allocated for the global-workflow application, it is suggested that the ``Mount Point`` be ``/lustre``.
 Once the storage